Syed-A-Naqvi/Syed-A-Naqvi/README.md

 <h2>Hi, I'm Syed! </h2>
 I am a 3rd year Computer Science student at Ontario Tech University intrigued by the world of aritifical intelligence.
-Currenly studying ways to leverage machine learning to improve or optimize various real-world processes/systems...
+Currenly studying ways to leverage machine learning and improve or optimize various real-world processes/systems...

 <h3>Languages and Platforms</h3>